ojacquemart/quarkus-realtime-db/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+### Sample UI

+Go to the `samples/ui` and run the `nom run dev` command.

+Check `http://localhost:3001` to configure your projects and collections.

 ### Mongo

-The MongoDB instance is initialized in a replica set mode.
-Normally, the docker-compose command does it for you.
+The MongoDB instance starts in a replica set mode.
+The docker-compose command does it for you.

 ### Debezium